Webhooks

 Failures and retries

-When we do not get a 200 OK, 201 Created or 202 Accepted status back from you, we consider the call as failed.
-We will retry to send the message 15 times in 24 hours.
-After 15 retries we delete the call from our queues.
+We consider the call as failed if we do not get a 200 OK, 201 Created or 202 Accepted status back from you.
+We will retry to send the message 15 times in the span of ~17 hours.
+After 15 retries we mark the call as a complete failure and delete the call from our queues.

 Registering your hooks